 Members are able to save and invest in the SACCOS.
 On becoming a member, one subscribes for a minimum of five shares, which earn dividends based on the surplus that the SACCOS makes at the end of a specified period.
 Over and above the dividend income, there will also be interest income on yours savings.
 This is earned from the lending activity.
 Interest rates on the savings account are competitive and market-based.
-They are published on a regular basis, but are in the range of 5% to 12% per annum.
+They are published on a regular basis, but are currently 5% per annum.
 There are no charges applied on savings and contributions accounts, therefore there is no danger of your savings being whittled away.

 Fixed investments as well as transaction-specific investments can also be arranged on a one-on-one basis.

-Additional details on the SACCOS can be obtained from the Association's offices, or better still by attending one of the SACCOS month-end meetings, at which all members and officers will be available to answer your questions.
+Additional details on the SACCOS can be obtained from your Member Consultant or at the Association's offices.
+You can also attend one of the SACCOS month-end meetings, at which all members and officers will be available to answer your questions.